carpentrycon/carpentryconhome-proposals/README.md

 ### Relative time zones

-Here are relative time zones that you can use if you don't want to provide their exact time zone and countries for privacy reason.
+Here are relative time zones that you can use if you don't want to provide your exact time zone or country for privacy reasons.

 - Oceania / North America / Antarctica for UTC−12:00 - UTC−07:00
 - North and South America / Antarctica for UTC−06:00 -